Sports Injury Doctor Rockville, MD

 If you were injured due to a sports-related activity or were involved in an accident and you have knee pain, then we suggest coming in for an exam so we can take a closer look.
-Stem cell therapy may be able to help knee injuries that include pain, stiffness, swelling, decreased mobility, deterioration, surrounding tissue damage, ligament tears, and loss of function.
-Many patients come to our offices to inquire about whether we can help their knee condition as a way to hopefully avoid surgery.
-Oftentimes, their primary physician has recommended surgery and that patient may explore other options first.
+Stem cell therapy may help knee injuries that include pain, stiffness, swelling, decreased mobility, deterioration, surrounding tissue damage, ligament tears, and loss of function.
+Many patients come to our offices to inquire about whether we can help their knee condition as a way to avoid surgery hopefully.
+Often, their primary physician has recommended surgery, and that patient may explore other options first.
 Stem cell therapy can be a successful alternative to a surgical procedure.

 Are there any side effects to be aware of?

 In general, stem cell therapy is considered a non-invasive treatment where side effects are minimal.
-After a treatment session, some patients may have mild swelling and discomfort around the area, however, we can use local anesthetics to make the injection experience and hours afterwards more comfortable.
-You may be surprised to hear that the majority of patients who receive stem cell therapy have no adverse side effects.
-This may be because in theory, due to the stem cells coming from your own system, it greatly reduces the chances of infection or the body rejecting the treatment.
+After a treatment session, some patients may have mild swelling and discomfort around the area; however, we can use local anesthetics to make the injection experience and hours afterward more comfortable.
+You may be surprised to hear that most patients who receive stem cell therapy have no adverse side effects.
+This may be because, in theory, the stem cells coming from your system significantly reduce the chances of infection or the body rejecting the treatment.

 What Is Spinal Cord Stimulation?